Rootcipher8112/SOC-Analyst-Environment-Project/README.md

      ```

 4. **Installing Elasticsearch**:
-   - To install Elasticsearch, I downloaded the package from the official Ibsite using:
+   - To install Elasticsearch, I downloaded the package from the official website using:
      ```
      wget <download_link>
      ```